MekhyW/Port-Scanner/README.md

     python main.py
     ```

-2. Follow the prompts to specify the host or IP address to scan, as well as the port range.
+2. Follow the prompts to specify the host or IP address to scan, as well as the port range

-3. View the results, including open ports and their corresponding geolocation information.
+3. View the results, including open ports and the corresponding geolocation information of the host

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request